Isha Yoga Center

 Another highlight of the place is the temple of Linga Bhairavi Temple, an extremely powerful feminine energy form that is very responsive to people seeking prosperity and well-being.
 Every full moon night, an elaborate event unfolds at the Linga Bhairavi Temple.
 The event begins at 4 PM with the Pournami Abhishekam.
 Eleven elaborate offerings of butter, turmeric, sandal paste, vermilion, red cloth, lamps, flowers, food, betel nut leaves, betel nut, and coconut are made to Devi along with several Aartis.
 The Abhishekam is followed by the wonderful procession of the Linga Bhairavi Devi.
 The procession begins in front of the Devi temple and is led by a group of people who serve as a ceremonial guard and accompany the Utsava Moorthi form of the Devi while performing Kalaripayattu, an ancient form of martial arts who serve as a ceremonial guard to the Devi.

 The Adi Yogi Alayam and Spanda Hall is the main hall where thousands of visitors gather to learn about the science of yoga and practice accordingly.
-You can also enjoy a spa therapy at the Isha rejuvenation center.
 The Vanaprastha accommodation on the premises was designed to give people with families the opportunity to come and be involved with the center.
 This place is not religion specific, and this is well-illustrated by the huge white edifice on the outside with symbols of all religions.

 Timings: 6 AM - 8 PM for Dhyanlinga, 6.
 30 AM - 1 PM & 4 PM - 8 PM for Linga Bhairavi Temple